Valentina Sánchez

-Valentina Belén Sánchez Trivella (born 19 June 1995) is a Venezuelan-American model, television producer and beauty pageant titleholder who was crowned Miss Supranational Venezuela 2021.
-She also represented the state of Nueva Esparta at the Miss Venezuela 2020 where she ended as one of the finalist.
-Sánchez represented Venezuela at the Miss Supranational 2021 competition, ending as third runner-up.
+Valentina Belén Sánchez Trivella is a Venezuelan-American beauty pageant titleholder who was crowned Miss Supranational Venezuela 2021.
+She also represented the state of Nueva Esparta at the Miss Venezuela 2020 finishing as one of the finalists.
+Sánchez represented Venezuela at the Miss Supranational 2021 competition, finishing as third runner-up.

 Life and career

 Early life

 Sánchez was born in Orange County, California to Venezuelan parents.
 In 1999, she moved to Porlamar, Nueva Esparta in her parents' home country of Venezuela where she grew up.
 Later on, she returned to the US, settling in Asbury Park, New Jersey and Spring Lake Heights, New Jersey, and attending Manasquan High School.

 After the death of her both grandmother and mother, Sánchez has worked to spread the importance of taking care of mental health awareness at schools.
 She is also an advocate for the rights of the LGBTQ+ community; Sánchez has declared openly that her foster parents are gay men and has held conferences in schools in the state of Nueva Esparta regarding HIV awareness.

-She speaks both English and Spanish.

 Pageantry

-Valentina represented her home state, Nueva Esparta at the Miss Teen Model Venezuela 2011.
-At the end of the event, Sánchez was crown by her predecessor, Valeria Vespoli.
+Sánchez represented her home state, Nueva Esparta at the Miss Teen Model Venezuela 2011.
+At the end of the event, Sánchez was crowned by her predecessor, Valeria Vespoli.

 Miss Teen USA 2014

-At the age of 18, on October 20, 2013, Sánchez participated in Miss New Jersey Teen USA representing Asbury Park, winning again a title.
+On October 20, 2013, Sánchez participated and won Miss New Jersey Teen USA representing Asbury Park.
 On August 2, 2014, held in Atlantis Paradise Island, Nassau, Bahamas, she ended as fourth Runner-Up in Miss Teen USA 2014.
 Gabriela Isler attended this event as the reigning Miss Universe.